Building an Open AIBOM Standard in the Wild: Validation

 \textbf{Motivation.} It is essential that our \AIBOM{} specification captures all metadata required to verify compliance with key regulations and standards governing AI systems.
 Practical adoption depends on whether a supply chain standard enables Open Source Program Offices (OSPOs) and compliance auditors to fulfill their legal and governance obligations.
 In this section, we validate whether the fields defined in \AIBOM{} specification can represent the information demanded by widely adopted and emerging standards.
 We focus on the EU AI Act, U.S. and EU medical device regulations, and the IEEE~7000 series, as they collectively span regulatory, safety-critical, and ethical requirements across diverse domains.
 Table~\ref{tab:standards-overview} summarises the studied standards and regulations.
 Due to their extensive scope, we focused our analysis on the most relevant clauses and information elements that directly impact software supply chain compliance.

-\textbf{Methodology.} We analyzed the alignment between fields captured in the \AIBOM{} specification and the regulatory and ethical requirements defined by the standards and regulations shown in Table~\ref{tab:standards-overview}.
+\textbf{Methodology.} We analysed the alignment between fields captured in the \AIBOM{} specification and the regulatory and ethical requirements defined by the standards and regulations shown in Table~\ref{tab:standards-overview}.
 The analysis was performed by the fourth and fifth author, who have extensive experience in standards development and regulatory alignment, and was further independently reviewed by first and the sixth authors for additional validation.

-\textit{EU AI Act.}, we examined the obligations defined in Articles~49 and~60, which govern mandatory registration in the EU high-risk AI database prior to deployment or testing.
+\textit{EU AI Act.}, we examined the obligations defined in Articles~49 and~60, which govern mandatory registration in the EU high-risk AI database prior to market entry or testing in sandbox.
 Required information was grouped into four categories: \emph{Identification}, \emph{System Details}, \emph{Verification Details}, and \emph{Application Details}, comprising a total of 14 subcategories (e.g., provider contact, intended purpose, classification, testing plan, and involved parties).

-\textit{US and EU medical device regulations}, we analyzed our \AIBOM{} specification's alignment with Article~10 of Regulation~(EU)~2017/745 and FDA cybersecurity guidance.
-Information elements were organized into three categories: \emph{package details}, \emph{model details}, and \emph{data details}.
+\textit{US and EU medical device regulations}, we analysed our \AIBOM{} specification's alignment with Article~10 of Regulation~(EU)~2017/745 and FDA cybersecurity guidance.
+Information elements were organised into three categories: \emph{package details}, \emph{model details}, and \emph{data details}.

 \textit{IEEE~7000 series}, we evaluated over 40 subclauses from eight standards (7000, 7001, 7002, 7005, 7007, 7009, 7010, and 7014), covering key areas such as transparency, privacy, data governance, and algorithmic bias.